GC: n

 S:

-CR: artificial asphalt, asphalt, bituminous coal, coal, coke, concrete, petroleum, natural gas, pitch, tar.
+CR: artificial asphalt, asphalt, bituminous coal, coal, coke, concrete, petroleum, natural gas, pitch, reinforced concrete, tar.